 OKCMLC has designated funds to help pay for GED/ HiSET testing fees.
-Scholarship criteria and instructions to apply for instructors are available here.
+Scholarship criteria and instructions to apply are available here.

 GED/ HiSET are the most common tests given for High School Equivalency (HSE) tests.